A Non-$\mathbb R$-Factorizable Product of $\mathbb R$-Factorizable Groups

-There are two natural orders on the set of subsets of $C$, the order by inclusion and the order induced by the usual order on $C\subset \bR$.
+There are two natural orders on the set of subsets of $C$, the order by inclusion and the order induced by the usual order of $\mathbb R$.
 In what follows, when writing, say, ``$A < B$,'' ``$\min A$,'' or ``$A$ is on the left of $B$,'' we always mean the latter, unless otherwise is explicitly stated.
+Note that, given any two elements of $\mathscr B$, either one of them is contained in the other or one of them is on the left of the other.

 Let $F$ be any finite subset of $C$.
-We say that a set $A\subset C$ is \emph{$F$-void} if $A\cap C=\varnothing$, \emph{$F$-even} if $|A\cap F|$ is even and positive, and \emph{$A$-odd} if $|A\cap F|$ is odd.
-Clearly, each $F$-even element of $\cB$ is contained in a maximal (by inclusion) $F$-even element of $\cB$, and the union of these maximal $F$-even elements is equal to the union of all $F$-even elements of~$\cB$.
-Moreover, this union is itself $F$-even.
+We say that a set $A\subset C$ is \emph{$F$-void} if $A\cap F=\varnothing$, \emph{$F$-even} if $|A\cap F|$ is even and positive, and \emph{$A$-odd} if $|A\cap F|$ is odd.
+Clearly, each $F$-even element of $\mathscr B$ is contained in a maximal (by inclusion) $F$-even element of $\mathscr B$, and the union of these maximal $F$-even elements is equal to the union of all $F$-even elements of~$\mathscr B$.
+Moreover, this union is itself $F$-even, because $\mathscr B$ is a tree and therefore any two maximal $F$-even elements either coincide or are disjoint.

-For $F\in B_*(C)$, we set
+For $F\in B_\text{odd}(C)$, we set

-The map $r\colon B_*(C)\to C$ thus defined is a retraction~\cite[Theorem~7 (version~1)]{3}.
-Extending it by, say, $0$ to $B(C)$, we obtain a retraction $\hat r\colon B(C)\to C$ (because $B_*(C)$ is clopen in $B(X)$).
-The rest of this paper is devoted to the proof that $\hat r$ is continuous with respect to a second-countable zero-dimensional group topology $\tau$ on $B(C)$ defined below.